-For instance, combining data analytics and market research could determine that newly pregnant women enjoy close parking spaces, especially in the afternoon or evening.
-However, these women may do not want to draw attention to their state yet.
+For instance, combing data analytics and market research could determine that newly pregnant women enjoy close parking spaces, especially in the afternoon or evening.
+However, women often do not want to draw attention to their state yet.
 A hospital could take this research and reserve parking for the specific doctor’s office in the heavily traveled times.
 The parking sign could simply read, “Reserved for patients of Doctor X”.
 Without both insights, the hospital may have reserved the spaces at the wrong time or advertised the signs wrongly.

 In summary, market research often provides deeper insights than relying on analytics alone.
 However, utilizing both methods may give insights not otherwise noticed.